norecha/pokubot/README.md

 * Rax 4: archer

 ###Issues
 Bot is still in its early stages, I have not tested with different machines.
-If there are bugs/suggestions, create an issue.
+If there are bugs/suggestions, create an issue and attach the log file.

 ###Donate
 If you like PokuBot consider a donation to support further development.
 Click